faanskit/ha-esolar/README.md

 ## Configuration
-If you need more sensor and more detailed attributes in the sensors, you can configure the integration as follows Go to Settings / Devices & Services / SAL eSola.
+If you need more sensor and more detailed attributes in the sensors, you can configure the integration as follows

+Go to Settings / Devices & Services / SAL eSolar.
 Click CONFIGURE.

 Select if you want additional inverter sensors and if you want Photovoltaics and Grid attributes.
 Take note that the Photovoltaics and Grid attributes will pull additional data from the SAJ servers.